anderslanglands/colorspace-rs/README.md

  convert between spectral, XYZ, L'a'b' and RGB spaces of various flavors such as sRGB, ACES, DCI P3 and ALEXA Wide Gamut then this is the crate for you.

- Note that currently the results of the spectral->XYZ conversions are not as accurate as they could be, due to not being implemented according to spec, but the results should be "good enough" for casual visual inspection.
-Be aware that future versions of the library will change some decimal places as the accuracy is improved.

  ## Types
  ### Tristimulus
  The library contains two main types for working with color values: `XYZ` and `RGBf32`.
 These are both 32-bit floating point and have common component-wise math operations defined for them.